Indonesia c.bank holds benchmark rate at 7.50 pct

-JAKARTA, June 18 (Reuters) - Indonesia’s central bank on Thursday kept its benchmark reference rate unchanged at 7.50 percent, as expected, saying the level is still consistent with efforts to contain inflation and make the current account deficit healthier.
+JAKARTA, March 17 (Reuters) - Indonesia’s central bank, which last month surprisingly cut its benchmark rate, on Tuesday held it steady at 7.50 percent, as expected.

+Bank Indonesia said the level of the rate is consistent with efforts to contain inflation and the current account deficit.
-All 25 analysts in a Reuters poll had predicted BI would hold its key rate at 7.50 percent at Thursday’s meeting.

-The central bank also stood pat for its overnight deposit and lending facility rates, leaving them at 5.50 percent and 8.00 percent, respectively.
+At the meeting, it also maintained its overnight deposit facility rate and lending facility rate, at 5.50 percent and 8.00 percent respectively.

+In February, Bank Indonesia cut its key rate by 25 basis points and revised the inflation outlook for 2015 to below 4 percent.

+Most analysts in a Reuters poll predicted Bank Indonesia would hold the rate on Tuesday, but would probably cut sometime later in the year.

 Announcement date Rate (percent)